Vijay-karthikeya/Convex-hull/README.md

 # Convex-hull

-OpenGl Glut library is used for the visualising part which is there in dependencies.
+OpenGl Glut library is used for the visualizing part, which is in dependencies in the folder.